France's carbon footprint: current situation, challenges and solutions for a low-carbon future

 France's carbon footprint is at the heart of climate and economic issues.
 Which sectors are the most polluting?
 Which industrial sites emit the most CO₂?
 Why do imported emissions complicate the ecological transition?

-A comprehensive, well-sourced article to understand the issues at stake and the solutions to be put in place for an effective reduction in France' s GHG emissions.
+A comprehensive, well-sourced article for understanding the issues and the solutions to be implemented for an effective reduction in GHG emissions in France.

 Summary